Corporate Governance-Risk Management

 Rank Risk Category Risk Type

-1 Strategic Industry development and market changes Medium
+1 Strategic Industry development and market changes Medium-High

 2 Strategic Procurement concentration - raw materials Medium